ooni/spec/techniques/tq-012-traceroute.md

 ## Examples
 - AS8997, Russia blocks www.imperialviolet.org having address 159.203.111.115 due to partial Amazon ban.
 ICMP traceroute reaches destination, UDP traceroute reaches destination and shows ECMP in action, TCP traceroutes to ports 80 or 443 stop at AS1299 (≈same teleco, different AS), TCP traceroutes to random port and port 22 (ssh) both reach destination
-- see proxy notes in report on [Uganda Social Media Tax](https://ooni.torproject.org/post/uganda-social-media-tax/)
+- see proxy notes in report on [Uganda Social Media Tax](https://ooni.torproject.org/post/uganda-social-media-tax/), see also how 443/https and 25/smtp traceroutes differ
 - [AS8048, CANTV, Venezuela blocked tor](https://ooni.torproject.org/post/venezuela-internet-censorship/#testing) by IP:Port of ORs on reverse path, “forward” traceroute from the client could not capture that
 - see [Leonid’s talk at Chaos Constructions 2017](http://darkk.net.ru/garbage/RIPE-Atlas-OONI-and-CC2017.pdf) for PTR record samples